rust-stuco/lectures/week3/slides.md

 # Derived Traits

-As always, we should look at what the compiler tells us.
+As is often the case, the compiler provides a helpful suggestion.

 ```
 help: consider annotating `Student` with `#[derive(Debug)]`